Slivo-fr/TranqRotate/README.md

 - Adds RL/Raid assist handling to restrict rotation groups changes
 - Automatic handling of death and disconnection of hunters on the rotation group (swap with a backup, send an alert about it)
 - Use raid symbols to mark hunters that need to tranq, or that need to backup a failed tranqshot
-- Automatic reset of rotation when raid wipe or boss die
+- Automatic reset of rotation when raid wipe
-- Encounter detection and frenzy cooldown progress bar
+- Frenzy cooldown/duration progress bar

 ## Download